johnmoxon/johnmoxon.github.io/_posts/2021-02-15-start-your-passion-project-immediately.md

   img_source_url="https://www.pexels.com/@brejeq?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels"
 %}

-Don't get me wrong, there have not been many positives to come out of our current situation, but if you have found yourself at home a lot more than usual, then you have been given an opportunity to start building positive habits that will far outlive this pandemic.
+Don't get me wrong, there have not been many positives to come out of our current situation, but if you have found yourself at home a lot more than usual, then you have been given an opportunity to start building positive habits that will far outlive our current situation.

+Habits are powerful things, and they tend to be associated with negative behaviours.
+Though forming positive key-stone habits is just as powerful in

 {This paragraph will talk about habit forming}